Ngineer101/minimalizt/src/content/blog/chat-is-the-new-interface.md

 ---
-title: 'Chat is the new interface'
+title: "Chat is the new interface"
-description: "The way we interact with software is changing.
-Let's \"chat\" about it."
+description: 'The way we interact with software is changing.
+Let''s "chat" about it.'
-pubDate: 'Apr 19 2025'
+pubDate: "Apr 19 2025"
-heroImage: '/blog-cover-3.jpeg'
+heroImage: "/blog-cover-3.jpeg"
-tags: ['AI', 'UX design', 'Opinion']
+tags: ["AI", "UX design", "Opinion"]
 ---

 This past week, I came across this post from Jason Fried (founder of 37signals and Basecamp): [https://x.com/jasonfried/status/1665885183839727616](https://x.com/jasonfried/status/1665885183839727616)